-In the third and final installment of our blog series regarding things that you should think about before the summer, we discuss how your family law matter may be impacted by summer schedules and how to appropriately prepare.
+In the third and final installment of our blog series regarding things that you should think about before the summer, we discuss how your divorce or related family law matter may be impacted by summer schedules and how to appropriately prepare.

 Summer is a busy time for everyone, including your attorney and the judge handling your case.
 If you anticipate needing court orders or court intervention to address summer issues, be aware that it will take time to obtain a court date.
 For example, if you are concerned that a parent will not sign a release for an out of country vacation, you should speak to an attorney as soon as possible.
 Waiting until right before a vacation may make it difficult to obtain the necessary agreement from the other party, and a Court will not be able to intervene quickly enough if an agreement is not reached.